stablecaps/ice-cat-wrangler/docs/design_dynamodb.md

 ### General Notes on Performance
 1. RCU/WCU Optimization:
-    * Use ProjectionExpression to retrieve only necessary attributes, reducing RCUs.
+    - Use ProjectionExpression to retrieve only necessary attributes, reducing RCUs.
-    * Use batch_get_item for bulk retrievals to minimize latency and costs.
+    - Use batch_get_item for bulk retrievals to minimize latency and costs.

 2. Index Design:
-    * GSIs are optimized for specific queries (e.g., time-based retrievals using upload_ts as the sort key).
+    - GSIs are optimized for specific queries (e.g., time-based retrievals using upload_ts as the sort key).
-    * Sparse indexes (e.g., SparseLogs) reduce storage costs and improve query efficiency.
+    - Sparse indexes (e.g., SparseLogs) reduce storage costs and improve query efficiency.
-    * Note GSIs increase cost.
-So edge case GSIs can be eliminated if use cases are rarely used.
+    - *Note: GSIs increase cost.
+So edge case GSIs can be eliminated if use cases are rarely used.*

 3. **Latency:**
-    * DynamoDB queries are typically sub-millisecond to single-digit milliseconds, depending on the size of the dataset and the complexity of the query.
+    - DynamoDB queries are typically sub-millisecond to single-digit milliseconds, depending on the size of the dataset and the complexity of the query.